microsoft/BotFramework-WebChat/samples/06.f.hybrid-speech/README.md

 # Sample - Using hybrid speech engine

-A simple web page which use separate speech engines for speech-to-text and text-to-speech.
+A simple web page that uses separate speech engines for speech-to-text and text-to-speech.
 This sample makes changes that are based off of the [Cognitive Services Speech Services sample](./../06.c.cognitive-services-speech-services-js/README.md).

 # Test out the hosted sample